yashv0ra/CS-180-Team-Project/GroupProjectDraft/README.md

 Class Descriptions:

+The ChatInterface class contains 13 methods all for the Chat class.
+There is a boolean method named "addAMessage" with a String parameter named "message" and a User parameter named "whichUser".
+There is additionally a void method named "deleteMessage" with a String parameter named "message".
+There is also a boolean method named "isRestricted" with two User parameters named "A" and "B".
+The other ten methods are comprised of five getter methods and five setter methods.
+The five getter methods are two User methods named "getUser1" and "getUser2", a String Array List method named "getMessages", a
+User Array List method named "getWhoSentTheMessage", and a String method named "getFileNameForTheTwoUser".
+The five setter methods are all void and are named "setUser1" with a User parameter named "user1", "setUser2" with a User parameter named "user2", "setMessages" with a String Array List parameter named "messages", "setWhoSentTheMessage" with a User Array List parameter named WhoSentTheMessage, and "setFileNameForTheTwoUser with a String parameter named "fileNameForTheTwoUser".

 The Chat class contains 5 fields: A String ArrayList named "messages" A User ArrayList named "whoSentTheMessage", two users named "User1" and "User2", and a String named "fileNameForTheTwoUser".
 Each of the five fields has its' own